Advice for midwives, general practitioners, practice nurses, health providers and Public Health Units

 - have completed an online vaccination course that includes an update on BCG*.

-*NOTE: this course will only be available online from March 2020.
-It will be available as part of IMAC education and you will be able to choose an Immunisation Update that includes BCG.
-If you have any questions, please email firstname.lastname@example.org
+*NOTE: this course will be available as part of IMAC education and you will be able to choose an Immunisation Update that includes BCG.
+If you have any questions, please email [email protected].

 BCG Vaccinator practising in another region, or ceasing practice